summer-waves/breast-cancer-survival-analysis/README.md

 - The Weibull model was fit to the **marginal survival distribution without covariates** — a full parametric regression would allow direct comparison with the Cox model.
 - Dataset is restricted to **node-positive patients** and may not generalize to node-negative breast cancer populations.
 - Potential confounders not in the dataset (chemotherapy regimen, comorbidities) may affect observed associations.

----

-*Spring 2026 · STA 6903 Survival Analysis · The University of Texas at San Antonio*